Topic: Mining Stocks

 1. Focus on stable political regions when investing in minerals: For our portfolio management clients, we generally stay away from mining companies, operating in insecure and politically unstable regions such as Venezuela, or in countries with little respect for property rights and the rule of law, like Russia or Mongolia.
 Mining, especially junior mining firms, is inherently a politically vulnerable business that applies to investing in minerals of any kind, from copper to gold.
 Simply put, you can’t move the mine to another country, and local citizens sometimes believe that a foreign mining company is robbing them of their birthright, even though they rely on the foreign company’s capital and expertise to get any value out of the ground.

-2. investing in minerals as a hedge against inflation: Many investors buy mining stocks, including gold stocks, as a hedge against inflation, and some mining stocks pay dividends.
+2. Investing in minerals as a hedge against inflation: Many investors buy mining stocks, including gold stocks, as a hedge against inflation, and some mining stocks pay dividends.
 But most mining stocks also offer an inflation hedge—they rise along with commodity prices and inflation.
+When looking for gold stocks to buy, consider their potential as an inflation hedge.

 3. Aim for a dividend yield: Copper stocks generally have higher dividend yields than gold stocks because they have steadier demand and more stable prices.
 As well, they’re usually much cheaper than gold stocks in relation to their earnings and cash flow.
 That means they potentially have less room to fall if markets in general fall.
 That’s also another way of saying that they can be less risky than gold.
 It’s something you should consider as part of your own portfolio management.